 To review the eligibility and renewal requirements for your specific financial aid awards read the UNF Financial Aid Guide.

-Enrollment status for Federal and institutional financial aid eligibility will be determined on a payment period basis.
-This will be achieved by combining enrollment hours from each part-of-term/module within a semester.
+Enrollment status for federal and institutional financial aid eligibility will be determined on a payment period basis.
+This will be achieved by combining enrollment hours from each part-of-term/module within a term.
 For example: enrollment hours from fall modules 1 & 2 will be combined to determine eligibility for aid during the fall payment period.
-Enrollment hours taken during a second part-of-term/module within a semester cannot be combined with hours taken during the first module during a different semester to determine eligibility for aid (e.g. hours taken in fall 2 cannot be combine with hours taken in spring 1).
+Enrollment hours taken during a second part-of-term/module within a term cannot be combined with hours taken during the first module during a different term to determine eligibility for aid (e.g. hours taken in fall 2 cannot be combine with hours taken in spring 1).

-If you receive Federal Title IV financial aid and you withdraw or stop attending one or more of your classes, a portion of your aid may be returned (owed back).
+If you receive Federal Title IV financial aid and you withdraw or stop attending all of your classes, a portion of your aid may be returned (owed back) to the federal government.
 Read more about Withdrawals and Financial Aid or read the UNF Financial Aid Guide.

 Satisfactory Academic Progress

-- Complete a minimum of 67% of the hours you attempt cumulatively (including withdrawal and transfer hours).
+- Complete a minimum of 67% of the hours you attempt cumulatively, including withdrawal and transfer hours (standard rounding rules apply).